libreswitch/ops/docs/AAA_cli.md

 show running-config
 ```
 #### Description
-This command displays the current non-default configuration on the switch.
-No user information is displayed as the user configuration is an exec command and is not saved in the OVSDB.
+Displays the current non-default configuration on the switch.
+No user information is displayed, as the user configuration is an exec command and is not saved in the OVSDB.
 #### Authority
-All users
+All users.
 #### Parameters
 N/A
 #### Examples